Condorr001/Assignment3_ARP/README.md

 cannot be avoided in a "crash" event meaning when a process closes unexpectedly like in this case.
 We wanted to add this section in order to emphasize that this is not a not handled error but a known and not avoidable situation in this case.

+## Communicating with other projects
+The project is set up out of the box to work with itself.
+In order to allow splitting the interface and target, obstacles you need to set lab_time to true in master.c and run the ```run.sh``` script.
+Now target and obstacles processes will not be started.